brotkrueml/codehighlight/Documentation/Configuration/Index.rst

 setting :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['versionNumberInFilename']`
 and the TypoScript settings
 :ref:`config.concatenateJs <t3tsref:setup-config-concatenatejs>` and
-:ref:`config.concatenateCss <t3tsref:setup-config-concatenatecss>`.
-One
+:ref:`config.concatenateCss <t3tsref:setup-config-concatenatecss>` (only
-exception from concatenation is the PrismJS autoloader JavaScript which is used to load the necessary language files.
+available in TYPO3 v13).
+One exception from concatenation is the PrismJS autoloader JavaScript which is used to load the necessary language files.